Earning extra income is something we all want. And for many, doing freelance work is the way to go.

 2. You can think “out of the box”.

 In freelancing, you’re often a one-man band and if things go wrong, more often than not, you only have yourself and your own creativity to depend on for a solution.

 I’d say you should have discipline, but that’s a little vague.
 Instead, I’d say that you should be a self-starter – one that is capable of preparing and executing a plan that you prepared yourself.

 It doesn’t matter if you’re selling a product or offering a service, your customers often buy based on how much they believe that you can deliver what they need.

 Freelancers don’t have the “security” of a regular paycheck and there will be times when clients are nowhere to be found.
 If these facts make your knees weak, then you’re probably not yet ready to become self-employed.

 6. You have an “easy” source of income.

 Remember Jayvee’s Eight Steps to Freelance Awesomeness?
 This is a take on step number 2.
 Freelancers often have a “back-up skill” they could easily get a job for.

-It’s important for everyone to save money, but for freelancers, this is a necessity – because it is the only way you can manage financial obstacles that an irregular cashflow brings.
+Everyone needs to save money, but for freelancers, this is a necessity – because it is the only way you can manage financial obstacles that an irregular cash flow brings.